Rudolf Brun

 Rudolf Brun (1290s – 17 September 1360) was the leader of the Zürich guilds' revolution of 1336, and the city's first independent mayor.

+Biography

 Since 1234, Zürich had been governed by an aristocratic council.
-One third of the council's members were representatives of the nobility, and two thirds were drawn from the city's patriciate, consisting mainly of influential merchants.
+One third of the council's members were representatives of the nobility, and two-thirds were drawn from the city's patriciate, consisting mainly of influential merchants.
 The city's mayor was appointed from among these by the abbess of the influential Fraumünster.